Mission (LDS Church): Mission councils

 Like other units of the church, a leadership council is used to assist in the governance of the mission.
 Prior to April 2013, this was often called a zone leader council, consisting of the mission president, assistants to the mission president and zone leaders.
 In April 2013 the zone leader council was replaced by the mission leadership council, which adds the mission president's wife and sister training leaders, a new position consisting of sister missionaries called to give leadership to other sister missionaries.

 Mission organization

 Organization in areas with stakes

 Missions are organized in two parallel structures.
 The first is the organization of the missionaries.
 The mission president assigns missionary leaders to help him direct the work.
 Among the leadership assignments in the mission are assistants to the president, zone leaders, and district leaders.

 There are two or more missionaries who serve as assistants to the president (not to be confused with the counselors in the mission presidency).
-The assistants carry out the direction of the mission president in organizing the mission; assigning companionships and proselyting areas; and overseeing the welfare and training of the missionaries.
+The assistants carry out the direction of the mission president in organizing the mission; assigning companionships and proselytizing areas; and overseeing the welfare and training of the missionaries.